lelloc/doc-admin/content/administration/package-manager.rst

 .. note::

-   This module is only available when using *On-Pemise* or the *((OTRS)) Community Edition*.
+   This module is only available when using *On-Premise* or the *((OTRS)) Community Edition*.
 To see a list of installed modules, you may also see the :doc:`../otrs-group-services/support-data-collector`.

 Use this screen to install and manage packages that extend the functionality of OTRS.
 The package manager screen is available in the *Package Manager* module of the *Administration* group.